Sautéed carrots are the perfect healthy side dish. After all, carrots are packed with natural sweetness, are high in vitamins, and epitomize “crunch.”

 Can matchstick carrots be used?

 Matchstick carrots, julienned carrots, carrot sticks – pretty much any carrot can actually be sautéed and cooked.
-However, that will absolutely change the timing and recipe itself, so they will need to be properly monitored for doneness depending on how many pounds of carrots you use.
+However, that will absolutely change the timing and recipe itself so they will need to be properly monitored for doneness depending on how many pound carrots you use.

 How to store leftover carrots.